brobotic/fortnite-leaderboard/README.md

 * Tracks Fortnite stats(games won, kills per match, etc.) for a group of players.
 Stats are separated by seasons, as well as lifetime stats.
 * As players win games, new wins are announced in the win feed along with the time of the game and how many kills the player had in the game
 * In a separate and slightly extended version of this application (not posted on GitHub), I made a simple API for the application.
 This allows us to query the stats database however we please.
 The API was created for a simple Discord bot that I made.
 The bot would announce new wins to the channel as they happened.
+I chose to run it separately because I wasn't sure how to secure a service that ran an API.

 Here is how the stats are presented: